harvester/harvester-installer/k3os/README.md

 Integration with [rancher/system-upgrade-controller](https://github.com/rancher/system-upgrade-controller) has been implemented as of [v0.9.0](https://github.com/rancher/k3os/releases/tag/v0.9.0).
 To enable a k3OS node to automatically upgrade from the [latest GitHub release](https://github.com/rancher/k3os/releases/latest) you will need to make sure it has the label
-`plan.upgrade.cattle.io/k3os-latest` with a value anything other than `disabled`.
+`k3os.io/upgrade` with value `enabled` (for k3OS versions prior to v0.11.x please use label `plan.upgrade.cattle.io/k3os-latest`).
 The upgrade controller will then spawn an upgrade job that will drain most pods, upgrade the k3OS content under `/k3os/system`, and then reboot.
 The system should come back up running the latest kernel and k3s version bundled with k3OS and ready to schedule pods.